Shashankpacepivot/sqs-creation-subscription/README.md

 1.  **Run `destinationId.py` first.** This script will output a `DESTINATION_ID`.
 2. Take the `DESTINATION_ID` from the output and add it to your `.env` file.
 3.  **Then, run `order_notification.py`.**

+---

+**Successfully Completed!**

+If anything breaks or stops working, please go through the official documentation and make the necessary changes.